Getting a new tattoo is exciting! But even if it's your first tattoo or 28th tattoo, never rush in. Trust me, I have and wished I had not.

 Zinc, 25-50 mg

-So before getting inked, follow the above points and never rush in.
-The results of your finished tattoo and experience may not be what you wanted or expected.
+Overall, for the best tattoo outcome, follow the above points and never rush in.
+The results of your finished and healed tattoo may not be what you wanted or expected.

-For me, it took getting tattooed6 times before I was wise enough to follow these rules.
-Now at 25 tattoos and counting, I'm super confident in how all my new ink looks once fully healed, especially when using Inked Ritual Serum.
+I hate to admit that it took getting tattooed6 times before I was wise enough to follow these tattoo recovery tips.
+Now 28 tattoos later and counting, I'm super confident in how all my new ink looks once fully healed, especially when using Inked Ritual Serum.

-And on that note, time for me to work on my next tattoo design idea!
+And on that note, I think it's time to work on my next tattoo design!